Kage18/Rel-Event/README.md

                     }
                 }

-2. Activate the virtualenv and open the project directly in the terminal and write the following commands
+2. Activate the virtualenv(if not already activated) and open the project directory in the terminal and write the following commands

         python manage.py makemigrations
         python manage.py migrate